 What we on the outside take for granted—books, education—can be hard to access in prison.
 People who are imprisoned often face barriers to accessing books.
 Prison libraries in many cases are underfunded and inadequate.
 Getting books from the outside can be challenging.

-Some facilities only allow new books to be shipped directly from the publisher or other approved vendor (such as Amazon), but many families and friends cannot afford to purchase books to mail.
+Some facilities only allow new books to be shipped directly from the publisher or other approved vendors (such as Amazon), but many families and friends cannot afford to purchase books to mail to their loved ones behind bars.
 Some people have been incarcerated for so long that they no longer have connections on the outside, as this letter writer notes:

 “I was advised to contact you regarding receipt of “Puzzle Books.” . . .
 I have been confined for more than 35 years and this is the first such organization that I have known, or heard of, that provides any type of books to inmates.
 Most of my family members have passed away during my confinement.”